OutSystems/containers/automation/tools/README.md

 ## `listener`

-Contains the simple HTTP listener referenced in the FAQ "Deploying an App to Amazon Elastic Container Service (ECS) Step-by-Step".
+Contains the simple HTTP listener referenced in the FAQ "Deploy an App to Amazon Elastic Container Service (ECS) Step-by-Step".